Skip to content

 2. Build a graph.
 Create stop-nodes (line, stop) and one hub-node per MGU.
 Add ride edges between consecutive stops on a line (weight = travel time) and transfer edges between a stop-node and its MGU hub (weight = a transfer penalty).
 The hub-per-MGU keeps transfers cheap to model (O(lines), not O(lines²)).

 3. Shortest path per (origin, mode).
 For each origin MGU, run a multi-source Dijkstra from all that MGU's stop-nodes at once (so the first boarding is free and only transfers pay the penalty).
-Every destination MGU is reached at its hub; walk the predecessor tree back and split the node path into legs at hub crossings — a leg is a maximal run of stops on one line.
+Every destination MGU is reached at its hub; walk the predecessor tree back and split the node path into legs at hub crossings, where a leg is a maximal run of stops on one line.

 4. Cap and emit.
 Drop journeys over a max time or max leg count (the shipped tables use ≤120 min, ≤4 legs), then write one route_legs.csv row per leg.